About Seth Morgan, CPA

-While serving the people of the 36th District in the Ohio House of Representatives Seth Morgan has marked Columbus quickly with his aggressive but resolute and consistent leadership style.
+While serving the people of the 36th District in the Ohio House of Representatives, Seth Morgan marked Columbus quickly with his aggressive but resolute and consistent leadership style.

-Mr. Morgan was given prominent committee assignments allowing him to serve in an influential manner.
-These committee assignments include:
+Morgan was given prominent committee assignments allowing him to serve in an influential manner.
+These committee assignments included:

 Huber Heights City Council, Ward 3

 January 1, 2002 – January 5, 2009

 As a Huber Heights City Council Member, Morgan proved himself as a reformer.
 He spent a good deal of his time working to address critical management issues that plagued the City.
 This placed him in very visible and sometimes very controversial positions.
 His leadership earned him wide praise and criticism – ultimately leading to an unsuccessful attempt of his critics to recall his elected position in 2008.
 This attempt proved to be politically motivated and was in response to his effort to clean up City hall and his proposal of an income tax decrease.